One year on from the oft-delayed No Time To Die, we remember the long run-up to something quite unprecedented in the James Bond series – a finale.

 For such a departure though, it took its time in development.
 And by now, we know a little of what Danny Boyle intended to do with Bond 25, starting with how writer John Hodge’s script replaced the version that series regulars Neal Purvis and Robert Wade started working on in March 2017, and ending with Boyle’s comments in a May 2022 interview with Esquire UK about the pitch being more of a traditional Cold War thriller.

-Due to the long lead-times on Bond films, we also know that production designer Mark Tildesley had been directed to work on a Russian gulag set on location in the Canadian mountains and a 350-foot-tall rocket at Pinewood Studios, before Boyle and Hodge left the project due to creative differences.
+Due to the long lead-times on Bond films, we also know that production designer Mark Tildesley worked on a Russian gulag set on location in the Canadian mountains and a 350-foot-tall rocket at Pinewood Studios.
+This was before Boyle and Hodge left the project due to creative differences.

 Understandably, the various stop-and-start marketing campaigns for the film had no hints of the final twist, but it also obscured the nature of Heracles.
 Experiences may differ, but if you made it to your cinema seat in September last year not knowing that it’s a virus, it’s like something clicks into place.